MIMBCD-UI/statistical-analysis/README.md

 As far as we have to do several statictical analysis over our users, we need to address their results by calculating a set of measures.
 This measures will gave us a better understanding regarding how users are aiming to interact with our systems.
 Therefore it is of chief importance to scale this solution for a spreadsheet template-like where we can duplicate the same document and apply this group of source code to consume our data each time we need it.

+### Dataset Resources

+For the User Test Analysis (UTA) 4 of this project we generated a combination of interesting [datasets](https://www.kaggle.com/MIMBCD-UI/uta4-sm-vs-mm-sheets).
+To publish our [datasets](https://www.kaggle.com/MIMBCD-UI/uta4-sm-vs-mm-sheets) we used a well known platform called [Kaggle](https://www.kaggle.com).
+To access our project's [Profile Page](https://www.kaggle.com/MIMBCD-UI) just follow the [link](https://www.kaggle.com/MIMBCD-UI).

 ### Acknowledgements

 We would like to convey [Google](https://google.com) from their [Google Sheets API Documentation](https://developers.google.com/sheets/api/guides/concepts).
 This repository source code is based on [Google](https://google.com)'s [Python Quickstart](https://developers.google.com/sheets/api/quickstart/python) guide.